josefmonje/html-css-and-basic-bootstrap/chapter1.md

   </body>
 </html>
 ```
-> *Placehold.it is a web service that has an Application Programming Interface or API that lets you use placeholder images for your projects*
+> *HTML with a **Head** and a **Body***

 This example gives us a better idea about what goes into an HTML.
+It's complete and it contains most of the things you need for your page.
 Copy and paste it into an empty file and save it as `index.html`.
+The browser *usually* looks for an index file when it visits an address that doesn't end with a page.

 ### HTML lets you describe the **structure** of your content